Shamdan17/Bricking_Bad/use-cases/fire-destructive-laser-gun.md

 **Main Success Scenario:**

-1. User presses w or clicks.
+1. User presses the appropriate key or clicks.
 2. The laser gun fires
 3. The game decrements number of laser gun shots remaining by 1.
 4. If the gun hits a brick, it gets destroyed.